sdbeng/git-champs/Readme.md

 ### Steps
 - Do a `git pull` then fork my repo
-- Clone it to your computer as you practice on class.
+- Then clone it to your computer as you practice in class.
-- In the command line, before making any local changes to go ahead and create your feature branch.
-See **Step1**
+- In the command line, before making any local changes, go ahead and create your feature branch.
+Follow up on **Step1**
-- Since the best practices as a developer are to work on your local environment, you'll create your own feature branch in the command line.
-The purpose of having your own branch is to make your own contributions when you belong in a team or test a new feature, then later be merged in with the master.
+- Since the best practices as a developer are first to work on your local environment, you'll create your own feature branch in the command line.
+The purpose of having your branch is to make your own contributions when you belong in a team or test on a new feature, to then later be merged in with the master.
-- Once you checked out in your branch, cd into that folder and open the class.md file
+- Once you checked out your branch, cd into that folder and open the class.md file
 - Add your name in with an asterisk (*) like the ones already in the list.

-Tip: always do `git status` to check up on a working clean directory or the current changes to be commited, if any.
+Tip: always run a `git status` to check up on a working clean directory or the current changes to be commited.
 Don't forget to often do a `git pull` from the master to see latest changes.
 You never know when someone else has already made new contributions.

 ### Step 1
 - In order to create your own branch do `git checkout -b name-of-your-branch`.